 For a while I've been making a concerted effort to embed these systems in new contexts and studying what other people are doing with it.
 In a two dimensional design context, when you consider a graphic designer would have to hand place and move 1000 elements by hand to create something with a lot of visual complexity, I could do that same thing with variation and decision making for each element, a hundred thousand times over in a matter of seconds, by writing a system that does it for me.

 The context most readily available and accessible to me is to create imagery that would be used to adorn products and bespoke objects.
-Although I'm not at liberty to discuss the placements I've already explored for clients due to commercial sensitivity, here is a sneak peek at something I've been working on at Grammar Studio.
+Although I'm not at liberty to discuss the placements I've already explored for clients due to commercial sensitivity, here is a development detail on something I made with Grammar Studio.

 The principle system at play here is a program I've written that lets you interactively place a design element using scale, rotation, spacing and then applies a number of programmatic and predesignated effects to the resulting composition.